 Of course, you should use the new Facebook ad reports to monitor these stats.

 Before you even start a campaign, you should know your desired action.
 It could be any of the following:

 - Website Conversion

 - Video Play

 If you don’t know your desired action — and it had better be something concrete — you won’t be able to measure success.
 And when you can’t measure success, you’ll cling to metrics that don’t matter to tell your story.

 For any campaign that has a goal that leads to an offsite conversion, you must use Conversion Tracking.
 Not only is it how you ultimately measure success, but this allows you to have Facebook optimize for that action.

 Otherwise, if your goal is Page Likes, you should be running a Page Like Sponsored Story or a standard Page Like ad.
 In that case, the general click doesn’t matter.
 You only care about the Like.

 Maybe your goal is to drive traffic to your website without the intent of a specific conversion.
 I often do this when I share my blog posts.
-In this case, I monitor link clicks closely.
+In this case, I monitor The link click metric measures all clicks on links that drive users to properties on and off of Facebook. closely.